 The statues on the Small Temple stand about 10 meters high.
 That sounds practically diminutive by comparison!

-Also, the Small Temple appears to be only the second example of a temple that a pharaoh dedicated to his wife.
-(Akhenaton previously dedicated a temple to his wife, Nefertiti during his reign in the 14th Century BC).
+Also, the Small Temple is only the second example of a temple dedicated to a pharoah’s wife.
+(Akhenaton previously dedicated a temple to his wife, Nefertiti, during his reign in the 14th Century BC).

 As time passed, Egypt’s population grew.
 Eventually the need for electricity prompted the construction of the Aswan High Dam in the 1960s.
 The project, while deemed necessary, was controversial.
-The dam created Lake Nasser, and the subsequent rise in the waters flooded several archaeological sites, as well as displaced thousands of people.
+The dam created Lake Nasser.
+The subsequent rise in the waters flooded several archaeological sites, as well as displaced thousands of people.

 If you look closely, you can see the lines in between the blocks:

-Abu Simbel is a spectacular site, and one that’s particularly interesting if you’re into engineering projects of such a large scale.
+Abu Simbel is definitely one of the most spectacular ancient sites in Egypt.
+But it’s particularly interesting if you’re into learning about engineering projects on such a large scale.

 Hours of Operation: Open daily from 9am to 5pm

 Travel tip: It gets incredibly hot here during the day.
 So I would highly recommend getting here as early as possible.
 And be sure to bring some bottled water with you!